Hotel ICON, Autograph Collection

 Where It Sits in a Wider Competitive Field

-The Autograph Collection flag positions Hotel ICON within a national peer set of converted and design-led properties that operate under Marriott's loyalty umbrella.
-That peer set is useful for calibrating expectations: these are not luxury-tier properties in the sense that Aman New York or The Fifth Avenue Hotel in New York City defines luxury, but they are also not generic business hotels.
+The Autograph Collection flag positions Hotel ICON within a national comparable set of converted and design-led properties that operate under Marriott's loyalty umbrella.
+That comparable set is useful for calibrating expectations: these are not luxury-tier properties in the sense that Aman New York or The Fifth Avenue Hotel in New York City defines luxury, but they are also not generic business hotels.
 The brand's positioning lands in the upper-midscale to upscale range, with character and architectural specificity as the differentiating argument rather than spa acreage or multi-outlet food and beverage programs.

 Travellers who have benchmarked against resort-format properties, whether that is Post Ranch Inn in Big Sur, Amangiri in Canyon Point, or Auberge du Soleil in Napa, will find Hotel ICON operating in a different register entirely.
 It is a city hotel in a historic building, and it competes on that basis.
 The correct comparison frame is other downtown Houston options, not destination resort properties.